ENSIAS-MEH/2019_PF_GR6/README.md

 ### About :
-It's about creating an OTOBOS application to link the two principal actors for a clean environment by offering an easy cash for the first actor and a clean place for the another actor, is it ambiguous :) well ... it's about the creation of a cleanTech application which provides to people to report any garbage in their area, in front of a Hotel, an entreprise or an important place and this to get it off by what we call "Service Provider" who can be ..
+It's about creating an OTOBOS application to link the two principal actors for a clean environment by offering an easy cash for the first actor and a clean place for the another actor, is it ambiguous :) well ... it's about the creation of a cleanTech application which provides reporting any kinda garbage in a specific area, in front of a Hotel, an entreprise or an important place to get it off by what we call "Service Provider" who can be an individual worker or an independent entreprise.
 ### Project Innovation Process :

 ### Set up the environment :